Packages and Binaries:

 extra objects from its upstream in order to complete the request.
 By

-because git fetch may run arbitrary commands specified in
+git fetch may run arbitrary commands specified in configuration and

 This is implemented by having upload-pack internally set the